viirii/RNAedit/README.md

 ### Input & Output

 - Input : Standard bioinformatics file format such as `.fasta` or `.mfa` that contains your input sequence (DNA or RNA).
 For a full list of acceptable input file formats, please visit http://biopython.org/wiki/SeqIO
-  * Command line argument for `.fasta` or `.mfa`: `fasta`
+  * File format command line argument for `.fasta` or `.mfa` files: `fasta`
-- Output : There are three possible output types.
-Only one file is used for each output type; separation by sequence occurs within the file.
-The files will be located in the `results` directory.
-The user can specify which of the three output types they would like through the command line (more than one can be selected).
+- Output : The program will always output a text file containing each updated sequence such that the positions predicted to be pseudouridine are marked with the character `Y` (instead of a T or a U).
+The user can also use command line arguments to ask for two additional text files to be outputted (one or both can be selected).
+All files will be located in the `results` directory, and separation by sequence occurs within each file.
   1. Positional Probability: For each position in each sequence, the program will list the probability that position is a pseudouridine (first probability column) or not a pseudouridine (second probability column).
-    * Command line argument: `prob`
+    * Command line argument: `-p`
-  2. Pseudouridine positions: For each sequence, the program will list the positions of predicted pseudouridines (one-indexing).
+  2. Pseudouridine positions: For each sequence, the program will list the positions of predicted pseudouridines.
-    * Command line argument: `pos`
+    * Command line argument: `-s`
-  3. Annotated sequences: The program will output a text file containing the updated sequences, with predictions for each position, for all sequences.
-Each base predicted to be pseudouridine will be marked with the character `Y`.
+    * The user can also specify the threshold at which to call a particular position a pseudouridine.
-    * Command line argument: `annotate`
+        * Command line argument: `-t <floating point number>`
+        * The `-s` argument will be ignored if the `-t` argument is present.

 ### Sample Commands

 Below are some sample commands that can be used

-- `python pseudoUprediction.py {inputfilepath} {fileformat} {output types}`
+- `python pseudoUprediction.py {output commands} {inputfilepath} {fileformat} `
 - `python pseudoUprediction.py sample.fasta fasta`
+- `python pseudoUprediction.py -p sample.mfa fasta`
+- `python pseudoUprediction.py -s sample.mfa fasta`
+- `python pseudoUprediction.py -t 0.9 sample.mfa fasta`
-- `python pseudoUprediction.py sample.mfa fasta`
+- `python pseudoUprediction.py -p -s -t 0.9 sample.mfa fasta`